-In this article, we will outline a few great resources to find mineral rights owners and connect with them both online and locally.
+In this article, we will outline a few great resources.
+Resources on how to find mineral rights owners and connect with them both online and locally.

 Online Mineral Rights Forums

 Most notably, the popular Mineral Rights Forum (www.mineralrightsforum.com) is a great online conversation space for mineral rights owners in the United States.
 The website was formed in 2009 and is an amazing resource to ask specific questions about your individual situation.
 You can also browse through the hundreds of questions already answered over the past decade.
-The forum is free of solicitation, so users can find information without being sold anything.
+The forum is free of solicitation, so users can find information without anything in return.

-Whereas minearlrightsforum.com is probably the largest and most credible source for digital answers, there is also more information scattered around the web.
-Websites like reddit.com, Quora, and Yahoo Answers all have large backlogs of helpful information on how to find mineral rights owners across the country.
+Minearlrightsforum.com is probably the largest and most credible source for digital answers.
+However, there is also more information scattered around the web.
+Websites like reddit.com, Quora, and Yahoo Answers.
+They all have large backlogs of helpful information on how to find mineral rights owners across the country.

 Reaching Out to Speak with Mineral Rights Owners Directly

-If you are struggling to find the answers you need, or would simply prefer to have a conversation with a real person, then online mineral rights forums may not be the best course of action.
-Although mineral rights transactions are not required to be made public, it may still be possible for you to find mineral rights owners in your area and converse with them.
+Are you struggling to find the answers you need?
+Would you simply prefer to have a conversation with a real person?
+Then online mineral rights forums may not be the best course of action.
+There is no requirement for mineral rights transactions to be public.
+With that, it may still be possible for you to find mineral rights owners in your area.
+Starting having conversations with them.

 How to Find Who Owns Mineral Rights